VipeCloud/vipecloud_api/README.md

 ```
 GET /users
 ```
-The response to this GET will be a list of the currently active VipeCloud users for an account within your integration.
+The response to this GET will be a list of the currently active VipeCloud users in your account.
 Users displayed are based on the visibility permission of the authenticated user.
-For example, an Admin user will see all users, a Manager will see their team members, and a Member will only see themselves.
+For example, an Admin user will see all your account users, a Manager will see their team members, and a Member will only see themselves.
 ```
 {
   "account_id" : "123",